citrusframework/citrus-website/src/main/site/_docs/custom-actions.md

 a specific directory right after a test run.
 We also put away the fact that this could be as well realized by using groovy or Java actions and decide to use a custom action instead.

-The first step is to create our own action class which extends com.consol.citrus.actions.AbstractTestAction:
+The first step is to create our own action class which extends org.citrusframework.actions.AbstractTestAction:

 {% highlight java %}
 public class SimpleCleanupDirAction extends AbstractTestAction {